 According to a CPR produced by NSAI (June 2019), the Tanin Field contains 143 mmboe 2P reserves.

 The Group expects to develop the Tanin A, B and C blocks after the Karish and the Karish North field.
 The exact date will depend on a number of factors, particularly:

 - the quantity of gas sale contracts secured by the Group by 2021 and the growth in gas sales subsequent to this date;

 - the confirmed in-place volumes within the Karish field;

-- the timing of exploration activities in and adjacent to the Leases and the results of these activities, particularly the timing of the drilling of the Karish North prospect in the Karish field.
+- the timing of exploration activities in and adjacent to the Leases and the results of these activities.

 The Karish and Tanin fields, approximately 40 km apart, are located in the north of Israel’s exclusive economic zone (EEZ), with water depths exceeding 1,700 metres.